• Complaints & Compliments

 11.1 Square Roots will benchmark performance against similar organisations to monitor quality, performance, and cost effectiveness.
 It will also strive to deliver best practice and achieve top quartile performance.

-12.1 Square Roots will consult with tenants and leaseholders about the development of service charge practices which affect them.
+12.1 Square Roots will consult with tenants and leaseholders about the development of service charge practices which affect them, this will be done through our Customer Community Committee’s that will be established for every new community.

 12.2 Square Roots will follow statutory Major Works (S.20) consultation procedures where required.

-13.1 The Asset Manager is responsible for ensuring the implementation and operation of this policy.
+13.1 The Estate Manager is responsible for ensuring the implementation and operation of this policy, and the Head of Compliance & Customer Services is responsible for all legislative requirements, reviews and updates.

 • Leasehold service charge recovery percentage